TE HUI ORANGA O TE MOANA NUI A KIWA

 A meeting for the wellbeing of our ocean.
 An intergenerational movement for Pacific solidarity from Aotearoa.

-Te Hui Oranga o te Moana nui a Kiwa 2024 will bring Pacific activists together with movement leaders and organisers in Aotearoa to build regional awareness and address threats to our ocean.
 Aotearoa must again find a voice on issues that concern us, as peoples of the ocean, in the knowledge that our regional environment is our heritage, the foundation of our unique cultures, and our only basis for a liberated future.
-Manuhiri/Guest speakers who will be presenting at the 2024 conference weekend include Viro Xulue, Epeli Lesuma, Joy Lehuanani Enomoto, Hinamoeura Morgant-Cross, Reverend Billy Wetewea, Sheila Babauta and Rosa Moiwend.
+Manuhiri/Guest speakers who presented at the 2024 conference weekend include Epeli Lesuma, Joy Lehuanani Enomoto, Hinamoeura Morgant-Cross, Reverend Billy Wetewea, and Sheila Babauta.

 About Te Hui Oranga 2024